Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 If you wish to keep the certificate validity period at 3 years, you can skip this section and jump to the [Renew All Certificates](#renew-all-certificates) section.

 To adjust the validity period before renewing certificates, modify the `certificateValidityPeriod` value in the `/etc/kubernetes/kubeadmcfg.yaml` configuration file.

-The field value follows Go's time.Duration values format, with hours (h) being the longest supported unit.
+The `certificateValidityPeriod` field value follows Go's `time.Duration` values format, with hours being the longest supported unit.

-For example, the value for 5 years (365 days * 24 hours * 5 years) is `43800h`.
+For example, the value for 5 years is `43800h`.

 Run the following steps on each master node.